silicon-efabless/kws-genai-hw/README.md

 ![KWS Archh](doc/KWS-architecture.svg)

 Mel frequency cepstral coefficient (MFCC) features are widely used in applications such as keyword spotting (KWS) for extracting speech features such as a simple word "Alexa".
-In a typical all-digital immplementation, a digital microphone is used to read real-time data using an I2S serial interface.
+In a typical all-digital immplementation, a digital microphone is used to read real-time data using an $I^2S$ serial interface.

+$y(n) = x(n) + \alpha x(n-1)$